Botox (onabotulinumtoxin A)

 • Trouble moving the eyes

-These symptoms may occur hours to weeks after injection.
+These symptoms may occur hours to a week or 2 after injection.
 Get emergency help if you have swallowing or breathing problems since they can be life-threatening.1

 These are not all the possible side effects of Botox.
 Talk to your doctor about what to expect when receiving Botox.
 You also should call your doctor if you have any changes that concern you when receiving Botox.